Code-Institute-Submissions/surba778-AnalyseEmploymentSurvey_NovResub/README.md

 ## Improvements
   - Would like to implement below features in future.
-    - Update the excel sheet with the user input and analyse the data.
+    - In order to make this program more user friendly, the ability to export the database to a printable format - such as a PDF.

 ## Technologies used
   - [GitHub:](https://github.com/)